joshhornby/joshhornby.github.io/_posts/2025-07-21-making-impossible-states-impossible.md

     lastmod: "2025-07-22 T19:00:00+01:00"
 ---

-I first came across this concept in Richard Feldman's talk _[Making Impossible States Impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8)_.
-It completely changed the way I think about designing software.
-Since then, it's shaped how I write code, and honestly, I think it's one of the most underrated ideas in the industry.
+I first encountered this concept in Richard Feldman's talk _[Making Impossible States Impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8)_.
+It changed how I design software.
+Years later, I still think it's one of the most underrated ideas in our industry.

-The idea of making impossible states impossible in simple terms means designing your data types and APIs so that certain invalid or nonsensical program states simply can't happen, the compiler enforces it for you at build time.
+Making impossible states impossible means designing your types and APIs so invalid program states can't exist.
+The compiler enforces correctness at build time.

 Why does this matter?

-- You don't need to write checks or handle impossible cases, they're unrepresentable and thus eliminated from your code.
+- No checks for impossible cases.
+They're unrepresentable
-- Fewer bug fixes, fewer tests, less code, the compiler does the heavy lifting.
+- Fewer bugs, tests, and code.
+The compiler does the work
-- Your code becomes clearer and more maintainable because you and your team can instantly see "only these states are allowed here".
+- Clear intent.
+Anyone can see which states are allowed

 An example without thinking about impossible states: